Shocking! New Google SERP Layout

 In theory, more relevant ads mean greater opportunity to have your ad seen bringing the cost per click down.
 There are other factors involved to bring the cost per click down like the Title, URL, Description and Landing page relevance, but Google displaying more ad positions provided you a greater chance of being seen and receiving clicks.

 From the picture above you can see that the right sidebar displaying Ads is no longer apparent and Google have added an extra Ad position at the top of the Search Results page from 3 to 4.
 Paid ads are still shown at the bottom of the SERPS from pages 1 to 4.

 The question is now, what is Google trying to achieve with this new layout, and the answer is quite obvious.

-Google are looking to make the Ads feel more a part of the search results, with the previous layout you can differentiate the Ads on either side but with the new layout the Ads now blend in with the organic search results.
+Google is looking to make the Ads feel more a part of the search results, with the previous layout you can differentiate the Ads on either side but with the new layout, the Ads now blend in with the organic search results.
 If you’re typing in Keywords that are relevant to businesses for example – Insurance, Digital Agencies, Hotels etc than Google My Business Map is Displayed.

 So with Google looking to make the ads blend more with the Organic search results and Map listing how will this affect the user experience?

 Brandt Dainlow an Avid Googler Comments

 “If it becomes hard for users to separate sponsored links (ads) from natural listings, user trust in the search engine is soon lost.
 Once that happens, the market is wide open for a competitor (Bing, Yandex, Duck Duck Go, etc)”

 This is defiantly some fruit for thought and we thank Brandt for his opinion.
 It will be interesting how the new changes play out and as more data is collected we will see if this brings improvement not only for businesses but more importantly for user experience.